 According to the University of South Carolina’s academic calendar, the spring semester will begin mid-January.
-Before then, students will get to enjoy a break of 2.53 weeks (depending on when their final exams are scheduled).
+Before then, students will get to enjoy a break of 2 and a half weeks (depending on when their final exams are scheduled).
 Over the break, students will head back to their hometowns and enjoy the holidays with their families, or they might stay in Columbia to enjoy the time off.
 As we get closer to the new semester, we also get closer to the new year.
 Many of us are thinking about a New Year’s resolution.
 Maybe you want to lose weight, curse less, floss more, and be a better person.
 We all set goals like those, but what about goals to have your best semester yet at USC?
 We have a few resolutions to help you achieve a new you in the new semester:

 Form Consistent Workout Habits:

 - Bike to class when the weather is nice.
 Retail on the River is approximately 2.5 miles from campus and about a 15-minute bike ride.
 Biking to class is a great way to fit exercise into your schedule without having to go to the gym.

 - Take advantage of free membership to the Strom Thurmond Wellness and Fitness Center as a USC student.
 Students can access the gym and group fitness classes for free using their CarolinaCard.
 In addition to the great workout equipment and classes, there are also basketball, badminton, racquetball, soccer/floor hockey, squash, and volleyball courts; a rock-climbing wall; a pool; and an indoor track.

 - Make the gym a habit two to three times a week.
 A gym within your apartment complex is a convenience that will make working out much easier and less time-consuming.
 Redtail on the River has a 24-hour, state-of-the-art fitness center with strength equipment, cardio machines, and free weights.